-The aim of this course is to develop literacy and numeracy skills to help you undertake further education and training, search for and maintain employment, and participate in the community.
+The aim of this course is to develop literacy and numeracy skills to help you undertake further education and training, search for or maintain employment, and participate in the community.
 Computer skills are integrated into the classes.

 Prior to entry your skills will be assessed by our experienced teachers.
 They will provide you with an individually tailored learning program suitable for your needs.
 Your pre-training assessment will examine your learning goals so they can be included in your program.